gostonefire/TargetTempo/README.md

 “Outside realistic tempo range” (2-20 if unit is km and 3-30 if unit is miles) is default since you often end up there during the last couple of hundred meters of the run unless you really managed to stick to your goal.

-Finally, when you reach the distance goal the data field stops updating and instead shows the finishing time over the target distance, e.g. “fin 98:30”.
+When you reach the distance goal the data field stops updating and instead shows the finishing time over the target distance, e.g. “fin 98:30”.
 Since the data field is updated once a second it can thus differ a second from activity reports provided by Garmin standard functionality.
 ## Configure the app
 The Target Tempo app is configured using the Connect IQ app.